wp-plugins/restrict-widgets/readme.md

 ## Changelog

+### 1.4.1
+* Fixed: Dropdown fastselects were showing twice on newly created widgets.
+The bug was not present after an ajaxrefresh or on an already-existing widget instance.

 ### 1.4.0
 * New: jQuery dynamic multiselect has been changed to [jQuery Fastselect](https://dbrekalo.github.io/fastselect)
 * New: Exclusion option has been added to widget options.
 For example if you want a widget to hide on all "Single Pages" but you want a specific page slug to show the widget, you can add the page via the new "Excluded" choicebox in the widget settings.